 Kurt is known for representing the parents of a family of four who were killed when a tractor trailer truck smashed into the back of the family’s pick-up truck on I-95 in North Carolina.
 A pavement marking company was working on the highway that day and caused traffic to back up for over six miles which was against DOT regulations.
 The pavement marking company also failed to adequately warn oncoming traffic of the back-up.
 Kurt sued the trucking company and the pavement marking company and was able to settle the case on the eve of trial for 9.5 million dollars.

-Kurt recently obtain his Commercial Driver’s License or “CDL” in order to be better serve victims of truck driver negligence.
+Kurt recently obtained his Commercial Driver’s License or “CDL” in order to be better serve victims of truck driver negligence.
 Kurt completed an extensive training process at Carolina Trucking Academy in Raleigh and can now actually drive tractor-trailer trucks on all roads and under all conditions.
 With this CDL license, Kurt now has a thorough understanding of what it takes to SAFELY drive a tractor-trailer truck and is one of the only North Carolina Trucking Accident Attorneys to have a law license and a CDL.

 Kurt is married and is the father of three children – all adults.
 He recently became a grandfather as well.
 When he is not working on his client’s cases or playing with his grandchildren, Kurt enjoys training for triathlons and cheering for the Wolfpack, Tarheel and Blue Devil football teams.
 When the teams play each other, Kurt doesn’t know what to do!

 At Miller Law Group, PLLC, we are guided by the principle of attaining justice for people who have been wronged in their personal or professional lives.
 To learn more about our services or to schedule a free initial consultation, contact us today by calling 919-348-4361 or by email.
 We look forward to making you a part of our team.